 Method and Design Overview

 The current project utilizes the qualitative research method and case study research design.
 The qualitative approach ensures the in-depth analysis of the topic and aligns with the purpose statement and research questions.
-Contrary to quantitative methods, qualitative case studies emphasize non-numerical data, such as narratives, perspectives, beliefs, and attitudes (Basias & Pollalis, 2018).
+Qualitative case studies prioritize non-numerical data, such as narratives, viewpoints, opinions, and attitudes, in contrast to quantitative methodologies (Basias & Pollalis, 2018).
 The primary data collection methods implemented in the current work are interviews, questionnaires, and surveys.
 The simultaneous use of three various sources of information is called triangulation, and it ensures the validity and reliability of the gathered data (Alam, 2020).
-The primary advantages of the qualitative research method are in-depth analysis, the proximity of the researcher to the target group, and the adaptability of the approach to the goals and research questions (QueirĂłs, Faria & Almeida, 2017).
+In-depth analysis, the researcher’s close contact to the target group, and the method’s flexibility in responding to the objectives and research questions are the main benefits of the qualitative research technique (QueirĂłs, Faria & Almeida, 2017).
 As a result, qualitative research is appropriate for exploratory studies with an emphasis on certain phenomenon.

 The sampling for the study is determined via criterion strategy, and the sample size ranges from fifteen to twenty-five participants, which is the appropriate number for qualitative studies (Moser & Korstjens, 2018).
 Consequently, the collected data is processed and analyzed via both the manual examination and web-based software Dedoose.
 The interview audio recordings are transcribed via Dedoose, and the data is processed via pre-determined coding schemes.
 Such an approach is called deductive coding and is frequently utilized in qualitative studies to restrict the scope of study and ensure the in-depth analysis of the examined phenomenon (Linneberg & Korsgaard, 2019).
-Ultimately, the data is further investigated via the content analysis method, and the primary meaning units are determined, including themes, categories, codes, and condensed meaning units (Erlingsson & Brysiewicz, 2017).
+The main meaning units, such as themes, categories, codes, and condensed meaning units, are ultimately identified after the data is further examined using the content analysis method (Erlingsson & Brysiewicz, 2017).
 As a result, the current doctoral project utilizes the qualitative case study research design; the primary data collection methods are interviews, questionnaires, and surveys; the data is processed via deductive coding and interpreted via content analysis.

 Significance of the Study